A Geometric Theory of Cognition for Machine Intelligence: Introduction

-Cognition involves perceiving the world,~\cite{Gornet2024, Epstein2017} forming and retrieving memories,~\cite{Wimmer2020,Betteti2025} acting purposefully,~\cite{dqn_nature, Hafner2025} and flexibly shifting between fast intuitive judgments~\cite{Pramod2024} and slower deliberative reasoning.~\cite{Collins2024} Despite substantial progress across neuroscience, psychology and artificial intelligence, these capacities are typically explained through distinct computational traditions, each capturing only a limited facet of the cognitive repertoire.~\cite{Gao2019} As a result, there is no shared mathematical description that explains how such diverse processes arise and interact within a single system.
-The absence of such a unifying framework has constrained efforts to identify the organising principles that underpin intelligent behaviour, in both biological and artificial agents.~\cite{Lake_Ullman2017}
+Cognition encompasses perceiving the world,~\cite{Gornet2024, Epstein2017} forming and retrieving memories,~\cite{Wimmer2020,Betteti2025} acting purposefully,~\cite{dqn_nature, Hafner2025} and flexibly shifting between fast intuitive judgments~\cite{Pramod2024} and slower deliberative reasoning.~\cite{Collins2024} Despite substantial progress across neuroscience, psychology and artificial intelligence, these capacities are typically explained through distinct computational traditions, each capturing only a limited facet of the cognitive repertoire.~\cite{Gao2019} As a result, there is no shared mathematical description that explains how such diverse processes arise, interact and coordinate within a single system.
+The absence of such a unifying framework has constrained efforts to identify the computational principles that underpin adaptive intelligent behaviour in both biological and artificial agents, particularly in non-stationary environments where efficient allocation of computational resources is critical.~\cite{Lake_Ullman2017}

-A central challenge in understanding cognition is that prevailing theories impose strong assumptions on the nature of internal mental representations.
-Probabilistic accounts characterise cognition as approximate inference;~\cite{Brenden3050} neural theories emphasise dynamics in recurrent circuits;~\cite{Papadimitriou2020, Kar2019} symbolic approaches posit discrete,~\cite{steinbauer2025position} rule-based structures;~\cite{Wang3542593} and contemporary machine-learning models rely on particular function classes, optimisation objectives or architectural constraints.~\cite{Dohare2024} Although these approaches have achieved notable successes, their representational commitments make it difficult to explain how diverse cognitive phenomena—such as intuitive, habitual responses and slower, deliberative reasoning—emerge from shared underlying principles.
-Dual-process theories describe the coexistence of fast and slow modes of thought,~\cite{Kahneman2011} but do not account for why such regimes arise or how they are related within a single computational system.
+A central obstacle to such unification is that prevailing theories impose strong and often incompatible assumptions about the nature of internal mental representations.
+Probabilistic accounts characterise cognition as approximate inference;~\cite{Brenden3050} neural theories emphasise dynamics in recurrent circuits;~\cite{Papadimitriou2020, Kar2019} symbolic approaches posit discrete, rule-based structures;~\cite{steinbauer2025position,Wang3542593} and contemporary machine-learning models rely on specific function classes, optimisation objectives or architectural constraints.~\cite{Dohare2024} Although each approach has achieved notable successes, their representational commitments make it difficult to explain how diverse phenomena—such as intuitive, habitual responses and slower, deliberative reasoning—can emerge from shared underlying principles.
+Dual-process theories describe the coexistence of fast and slow modes of thought,~\cite{Kahneman2011} but largely take their separation as given rather than explaining how these regimes are dynamically related within a single computational system.